 Strategic Transportation Safety Plan Template

-This template includes 8 elements that should to be identified during the planning process: an Introduction; your Tribe's Vision; Safety Partners; your Process; your Existing Efforts; a Data Summary; Emphasis Areas; and finally, Evaluation and Implementation.
+This template includes 8 elements that should be identified during the planning process: an Introduction; your Tribe's Vision; Safety Partners; your Process; your Existing Efforts; a Data Summary; Emphasis Areas; and finally, Evaluation and Implementation.
 By completing these elements, you will describe how to strategically save lives and prevent serious injuries on your transportation networks.
 Download the attachment (Word, 29 KB) if you'd like to use this template as the basis for your planning document.

 Roadway Safety Contacts and Data Sources

-This list (Acrobat, 139 KB) will aid you in contacting external partners for their participation and/or access to the data they manage.
+This list will aid you in contacting external partners for their participation and/or access to the data they manage.
 The participation of partners is critical in the development of a strategic transportation safety plan.
 Elected officials can be your champion; getting their support early in the process will help ensure that you have the means to have a successful plan, and engage their support in its implementation.
 It is also important to identify an individual or group that will be compelled to improve transportation safety and take ownership of the plan itself; your champion will ensure plan development and work towards implementation.
 Equally important is the formation of partnerships across disciplines and organizations.
 Partners to consider include: leadership, legal departments, law enforcement, fire departments, emergency medical services, search & rescue, planning departments, transportation departments, and schools.
 Your safety partners should be able to assist in acquiring data, analyzing data, selecting emphasis areas, developing safety strategies, and/or implementing the final plan.

 Additional Safety Resources

 This page contains a number of useful publications, websites, and a recorded webinar on the development of Tribal Transportation Safety Plans are available to provide information on transportation safety planning processes and strategies.
 A link to Strategic Highway Safety Plans developed by every State Government is also included.